maihanhoang/napari-sam2long/SAM2Long/README.md

 ## 🛠️ Usage

 ### Installation
 Please follow the instruction of [official SAM 2 repo](https://github.com/facebookresearch/sam2?tab=readme-ov-file#installation).
+If you encounter issues running the code, it's recommended to create a new environment specifically for SAM2Long instead of sharing it with SAM2.
+For further details, please check this issue [here](https://github.com/Mark12Ding/SAM2Long/issues/5#issuecomment-2458974462).

 ### Download Checkpoints
 All the model checkpoints can be downloaded by running: